Residency Routes

 Among these, the Antigua Citizenship by Investment program provides three avenues for obtaining citizenship through investment for overseas applicants: donations, real estate purchases, and business operations.

-For the real estate option, you need to purchase property in Antigua valued at a minimum of $300,000.
+For real estate option, you need to purchase property in Antigua valued at a minimum of $300,000.

 For the business investment option, you need to make an individual investment of $1.5 million, or a joint investment where each participant contributes $400,000 to a business project worth at least $5 million.